opendocsg/slw-judgments-backfill/2006_SGHC_210/report.md

 **Whether it is just and convenient to register the judgment**

 21 “Just and convenient” is not a term of precision.
 However, it has received the benefit of judicial construction.
-The Court of Appeal in _Yong Tet Miaw v MBf Finance Bhd_ [1992] 2 SLR 761 recognised that those words in s 3(1) of the RECJA do not give an untrammelled discretion to the courts, and adopted the construction of Fletcher Moulton LJ in _Edwards & Co v Picard_ [1909] 2 KB 903 of the term “just or convenient” in s 25(8) of the Judicature Act 1873 to be similar to “where it is practicable and the interests of justice require of it”.
+The Court of Appeal in _Yong Tet Miaw v MBf Finance Bhd_ <span class="citation">[1992] 2 SLR 761</span> recognised that those words in s 3(1) of the RECJA do not give an untrammelled discretion to the courts, and adopted the construction of Fletcher Moulton LJ in _Edwards & Co v Picard_ [1909] 2 KB 903 of the term “just or convenient” in s 25(8) of the Judicature Act 1873 to be similar to “where it is practicable and the interests of justice require of it”.

 22     Two cases relating to the late registration of foreign judgments were cited by counsel.
 One was the Privy Council decision in _Quinn v Pres-T-Con Ltd_ [1986] 1 WLR 1216 (“ _Quinn_ ”).
 In this case, a judgment was obtained from the High Court of England on 22 October 1975 arising from a fatal industrial accident.